 There are several ways to deal with excess sebum production.
 The easiest is to wash your face using a therapeutic acne prevention wash.
-You can also manage sebum production with topical acne prevention products, such as our Hers Acne cream.
+You can also manage sebum production with topical acne prevention products, such as our acne cream.

-However, the most effective way to reduce your sebum production is to target it at the source by using medication to manage your body’s production of sebum-producing hormones.
+However, one of the most effective way to reduce your sebum production is to target it at the source by using medication to manage your body’s production of sebum-producing hormones.

 In women, testosterone is essential for healthy muscles and bones.
 It’s also a key hormone for your sex drive.